Indigenous Art Code

 The Code empowers Aboriginal and Torres Strait Islander artists, supporting them to make informed decisions and achieve fair and transparent commercial opportunities for their art.

-Dealer Members, both Indigenous and non-Indigenous owned businesses, are signatories to the Code.
-They commit to follow its standards to ensure fair, transparent and ethical trade with Aboriginal and Torres Strait Islander artists and their art.
+Code Signatories are member businesses that have demonstrated their commitment to follow the Code’s standards to ensure fair, transparent and ethical trade with Aboriginal and Torres Strait Islander artists and their art.

 Search Artists, Dealers and Supporter Members